Whitley T4150 at Harpham, Driffield.

 Sgt Collie was awarded the DFM for service with 58 Squadron, Gazetted on 6th June 1941.

-Whitley T4150 was a replacement for Whitley N1392 at 58 Squadron but reason for this is not known.
-It was built to contract 38599/39 by Armstrong Whitworth Ltd, at Baginton and was awaiting collection on 11th August 1940.
+Whitley T4150 was built to contract 38599/39 by Armstrong Whitworth Ltd, at Baginton and was awaiting collection on 11th August 1940.
 It was taken on charge shortly after this date by 58 Squadron at Linton on Ouse.
 On 15th October 1940 it sustained Cat.W/FB damage following this accident near Driffield.